Clark K. Ervin, former Inspector General of Homeland Security and State Department, Joins Board of Directors

 In announcing Mr. Ervin’s appointment, George Bell, Care.com’s Lead Independent Director said, “We couldn’t be more honored to have someone of Clark’s caliber join the Board of Care.com.
 His expertise and leadership will be invaluable as we continue to augment our safety and cybersecurity protocols, and as we look to innovate further in those areas in the future.”

-Care.com’s digital consumer marketplace is among the services used by many of its corporate clients through its enterprise offering, Care@Work.
-Stephen Kaufer, President and CEO of TripAdvisor, a Care@Work client since 2012, commented, “Our employees have come to depend on Care.com as a solution to finding longer-term care through its digital platform, as well short-term care through its backup care program, and senior care support.
+Care.com’s digital consumer marketplace is among the services used by many of its corporate clients through its enterprise offering, Care For Business.
+Stephen Kaufer, President and CEO of TripAdvisor, a Care For Business client since 2012, commented, “Our employees have come to depend on Care.com as a solution to finding longer-term care through its digital platform, as well short-term care through its backup care program, and senior care support.
 We have always trusted Care.com’s longstanding commitment to safety and today’s announcement is yet another example of why they have been a valued partner to the TripAdvisor family.”

 *As of March 2019

 Cautionary Language Concerning Forward-Looking Statements: